Why Epcot in Disney World Is a Hidden Gem Beneath a Large Glowing Sphere

 photo: @bizzyrunninganddizn

 You should visit with the idea that you are there to take it all in.
 This park has the fewest number of attractions.
-That means you don’t have to purchase Genie+ for your day there.
-BONUS!
+But that does not mean that Epcot should be any less of a full experience!

 Let’s look at the attractions first!